wladioh/encrypt_card/example/README.md

-# encrypt_example
+# encrypt_card_example

-Demonstrates how to use the encrypt plugin.
+Demonstrates how to use the encrypt_card plugin.

 ## Getting Started